jdfergason/swift-toml/README.md

         .Package(url: "http://github.com/jdfergason/swift-toml", majorVersion: 1)
     ]

+## Compatibility

+SwiftToml is compatible with Swift 3.0.

+It has been tested with SWIFT-3.0-PREVIEW-4 on Mac OS X, Ubuntu 14.04, and Fedora 23.
+Currently it only works with Mac OS X due to some features of Swift not currently working under linux.
+I am actively working to fully support linux.

 ## Tests

 To run the unit tests checkout the repository and type:

     swift test

-NOTE: this must be done from the root of the checkout because it depends on a variety of test data files that are referenced as a relative path.
+Note: this must be done from the root of the checkout because it depends on a variety of test data files that are referenced as a relative path.

 ## License